 Shep Hyken is a renowned customer service expert, author, and speaker.
-He is a New York Times and Wall Street Journal bestselling author.
-He talked to Questback about the opportunities for both customer amazement and employee engagement in today's competitive economy.
+He is a New York Times and Wall Street Journal, the bestselling author.
+He talked to Questback about the opportunities for both customer amazement and employee engagement in today’s competitive economy.

 Q: Are older measuring tools like the Net Promoter Score (NPS) for example still as relevant?

 I love NPS.
 I think any measurement that does a good job is relevant.
 Because while you may not get every customer you can get a sample size that’s relevant and indicative.
 And you’ll recognize you need to bump it up, our basic customer base is looking at us and saying we’re okay but what do we need to do to take it to the next level.
 It goes back to the previous question, I think that the people who measure and track NPS are more likely to create customer evangelists than does that don’t.

 Q: What companies do you see doing very well, really mastering Customer experience?